 DATEDIF

 The DATEDIF function calculates the difference between two dates in days, months, or years.
-It is a hidden function in Excel that is useful for determining the duration between two dates in various date units.
+It is useful for determining the duration between two dates in various date units.

 Example explanation